-Generally speaking, a blog carnival is a collection of links to a variety of a blogs on a central topic.
+Generally speaking, a blog carnival is a collection of links to a variety of blogs on a central topic.
 The Headache & Migraine Disease Blog Carnival has been created to provide both headache patients and people who blog about headaches with unique opportunities to share ideas on topics of particular interest and importance to us.

 The holiday season can be a fun time of year filled with special events, family and friends and lots of great food.
-But it is also a minefield for headache and migraine sufferers.
+But it is also a minefield for a headache and migraine sufferers.

 We cope with pressure to attend social events, avoid trigger laden foods and drinks, choose and shop for gifts, irregular sleep patterns and the many other extra stresses that accompany the holidays.
 Not to mention the frustration that can result from the ways migraine disease often seems to make routine tasks more difficult or even impossible and our high unrealistic expectations for ourselves.
 All of this can make it hard to avoid ending up stuck in bed nursing a horrible migraine instead of enjoying time with your family and friends.
 The only good news is that you’re not alone in dealing with these frustrations or in devising strategies for coping.

 For the December 2007 Carnival I solicited submissions on holiday-related topics, but also welcomed entries of general interest to a headache and migraine sufferers.
 Please continue reading for links to these fantastic submissions.

 The nausea that often accompanies a migraine increases the misery factor exponentially when you’re away from home.
 Rena at Dealing with Headaches shared her advice on preventing and coping with travel-related motion sickness: Migraines and Motion Sickness: Miserable Together.